ocadotechnology/aimmo/docs/architecture/games/conditions.md

 # Conditions

-Conditions are a subcomponent of an `Interactable`.
+Conditions are a component of an `Interactable`.

 A condition can be thought of as an expression, these expressions will be evalutated every turn.
 If all the conditions for an `Interactable` are found to be true, it will cause the Interactable's effect(s) to occur.